akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s eyes stung.

+“They tried to stop our wedding, you know.”
+Matilda’s voice was distant.
+“I had been raised in a convent, and some said that made me a nun – sworn to God, unfit for a king.
+I had to stand before bishops and archbishops.
+They questioned my vow, my body, my will.
+In the end, they ruled that I was free.”

+She looked at Beatrice.
 “My son William is twelve.
 When he’s older, he’ll need people around him who are steady.
 Who don’t bend with every wind.
 Who know who they are.”

 She reached out.
 Just for a moment, her hand touched Beatrice’s.